maplemavin/docs/api_v1.md

 private_address[postal_code]

     the postal code appropriate to the country.
-If country is US then either the 5 digit or 5-4 digit format.
+If country is US then either the 5 digit or ZIP+4 digit format (eg: 12345-1234).
 If country is CA then you must provide a 6 character postal code (you may provide this with an additional space separator).
 For all other countries please use an appropriate postal code.

 private_address[region]